First Premier Bank Gold MasterCard Review

 |Cash Advance Fee||Either $8.00 or 5% of the amount of each cash advance|

 |Monthly Fee||$6.25-$10.40 per month|

 A High-Cost Credit Card for Vulnerable Consumers

-There's a one-time processing fee of $95, which is assessed and must be paid in full before you open the credit card.
+There's a one-time processing fee of up to $95, which is assessed and must be paid in full before you open the credit card.